 - 1. Approved materials and equipment: All materials, equipment, and devices approved for use by the Department must be made and installed in accordance with the conditions of approval. - 2.
 Used materials and equipment: Used materials, equipment, and devices may be used, provided that they have been reconditioned, tested, and placed in good and proper working condition.
 Such use must be approved in advance by the LPI.
 Septic tanks in place and in good condition, and adequately sized may continue in use when a disposal field is replaced. - 3.
-Alternative materials and equipment: The provisions of these Rulesthis rule are not intended to prevent the use of any material, equipment, or method not specifically prescribed by these Rules this rule, provided the use of any such alternative device has been approved in advance.
-The Department may approve any such alternative, provided the Department finds that the proposed material, equipment, or method is satisfactory and complies with the intent of the provisions of these Rulesthis rule.
-In addition, the applicantit must be shown that the material, equipment, method, or work offered is for the purpose intended and at least the equivalent of that prescribed in these Rulesthis rule in quality, strength, effectiveness, durability, and safety.
-The Department willshall require sufficient technical data to be submitted to substantiate the proposed use of any material or method.
-If it is determined that the evidence submitted is satisfactory proof of performance for the use intended, its use may be approved, subject to the requirements of these Rulesthis rule.
+Alternative materials and equipment: The provisions of this rule are not intended to prevent the use of any material, equipment, or method not specifically prescribed by this rule, provided the use of any such alternative device has been approved in advance.
+The Department may approve any such alternative, provided the Department finds that the proposed material, equipment, or method is satisfactory and complies with the intent of the provisions of this rule.
+In addition, the applicant must show that the material, equipment, method, or work offered is for the purpose intended and at least the equivalent of that prescribed in this rule in quality, strength, effectiveness, durability, and safety.
+The Department will require sufficient technical data to be submitted to substantiate the proposed use of any material or method.
+If it is determined that the evidence submitted is satisfactory proof of performance for the use intended, its use may be approved, subject to the requirements of this rule.
 The costs of all tests, reports and investigations required under these provisions must be paid by the applicant.
-To assist in the determination, the Department may accept as supporting data any duly authenticated research reports from approved sources concerning all materials or devices proposed for uses not specifically provided for in these Rulesthis rule. - 4.
-Prohibition of alternative materials and equipment: The Department may prohibit the use of certain materials, equipment, or methods not specifically prescribed by these Rulesthis rule, in the event that the materials, equipment, or methods have not been approved for use by the Department.
-The Department wishall issue any such prohibitions in writing, and shall specify the reason(s) for prohibition of use.
-Reasons for prohibition of use of certain materials, equipment, or methods may include, but are not limited to, a reasonable expectation that such use would present a threat to public safety, health, and welfare, insofar as they are affected by the installation, use, alteration, and/or maintenance of subsurface wastewater disposal systems.
+To assist in the determination, the Department may accept as supporting data any duly authenticated research reports concerning all materials or devices proposed for uses not specifically provided for in this rule.

-HG.
-ADVISORY OPINION
+G. ADVISORY OPINION

 - 1. Written request: Upon written request on a form prescribed by the Department, the Department may render an advisory opinion, with respect to the interpretation and/or applicability of any subsurface wastewater disposal system related statute or related to a specific project or proposal. - 2.
-Request address: A request for an advisory opinion must be addressed to the Associate Division Director of the Department's Maine Center for Disease Control and Prevention, Division of Environmental Health, Department of Health and Human Services, 11 State House Station, Augusta, Maine 04333-0011. - 3.
+Request address: A request for an advisory opinion must be addressed to the Associate Division Director of the Department's Maine Center for Disease Control and Prevention, Division of Environmental Health, 11 State House Station, Augusta, Maine 04333-0011. - 3.
 Contents of request: The request for an advisory opinion must contain sufficient facts for the Department to issue an opinion.
 The Department may request additional information from the party requesting the opinion.
-Failure to provide such information is cause for the Department to refuse to issue an opinion.
+Failure to provide such information is cause for the Department to refuse to issue an opinion. - 4.
+Response time: An advisory opinion must be in writing and issued after all information necessary for the opinion has been received and reviewed by the Department. - 5.
+Verbal opinions: Verbal opinions do not carry the weight of advisory opinions.
+They are the opinion of Department staff, without benefit of legal consultation.
+Verbal opinions may be reversed when presented to the Department as written requests for Advisory Opinions.